 Read the content below to learn everything you need about Medicare coverage for bone mass testing.
 We’ll go over the different plan types and coverage you can expect.
 Then, we’ll answer a few questions on bone density testing.

 Those with Original Medicare have coverage for a bone density scan.
-If medical care occurs in an inpatient setting, then Medicare Part A covers the test.
+Medicare Part A covers the test if medical care occurs in an inpatient setting.

 The bone density test is considered a preventive service.
 If the healthcare provider accepts the Medicare assignment, you’ll pay nothing for this test.
 That includes no deductible or coinsurance.